 Achieving a "no growth" scenario would not require any actions on the part of the Town.
-Residential development potential under the existing zoning map would yield less than 20 units.
+Residential development potential under the existing zoning map and Plan map would yield 20-25 units.

 Achieving a continuation of recent growth trends over the next twenty years would require: